 Cryptography is the best answer to privacy of communications.
 And promisingly, future development should make it "friendlier," and make it standard, not a special application requiring extra effort.
 Continuing increases in internet speed and reductions in expense - following the still-operative Moore's Law - will open encrypted communications to ever more people around the world.
-The decentralization of the internet epitomized by TOR and the private net should become easier and more familiar over time.
+The decentralization of the internet epitomized by TOR and cryptocurrencies should become easier and more familiar over time.

-Cryptocurrencies, however, are never going to be the ultimate solution to the problem of free private exchange.
+The cryptocurrencies that are currently available, however, are never going to be the ultimate solution to the problem of free private exchange.
 They are transitional.
-They may be temporarily useful to pass funds while their individual value holds, but they lack some of the fundamental requirements of an exchange mechanism.
+Like fiat money, they may be temporarily useful to pass funds while their individual value holds, but they lack some of the fundamental requirements of an exchange mechanism.
 These requirements were explained by Aristotle two thousand years ago.